 By eliminating distractions, setting limits and boundaries, focusing on only one task at a time, saying no to other people and unnecessary priorities, dividing big tasks and projects into chunks, having short and long breaks, working for short repetitive Pomodoros and controlling temptations to get distracted, you save yourself from burning out.

-I don’t have to tell you about the drawbacks of stress, I guess you can google them yourself, but you can be free from that additional deadly stress by just incorporating a productivity technique (Pomodoro or something else) in your work style.
+I don’t have to tell you about the drawbacks of stress, I guess you can google them yourself, but you can be free from that additional deadly pressure by just incorporating a productivity technique (Pomodoro or something else) in your work style.

 The Pomodoro Technique forces you to take care of yourself

 When I go for long sessions of work or study, I break down.
 After four to five hours, I feel like this is it, and I can’t take any more information or do any more tasks.
-Hence, I feel drained (remember the burnout?) and fail to cook a healthy meal or do my share of home-chores (worse mood for a decluttered surrounding) and there will still be other undone tasks or assignments that I feel guilty I couldn’t finish!
+Hence, I feel drained (remember the burnout?) and fail to cook a healthy meal or do my share of home-chores (worse mood for a decluttered surrounding), and there will still be other undone tasks or assignments that I feel guilty I couldn’t finish!

 Though, short and long breaks give room to bits and pieces of small non-brainy tasks that give my brain room to rest and get ready for the next session, so don’t go for the long shots of work.
-The Pomodoro breaks are as important as the Pomodoro work/study-sessions, and that powerful brain of yours needs rest so it can help you more.
+The Pomodoro breaks are as important as the Pomodoro work/study-sessions, and that great brain of yours needs rest so it can help you more.

 Now, let’s get practical, how do you execute it?